Love made real

 Wright, N. (2020), 'Candles - Love Made Real', Space for Grace, 17 May.

 She stood up with difficulty but without complaining.
 This elderly woman lives on the pavement, at the roadside, and tries to eek out a living by selling candles to passers-by on their way to church.
 She reminded me of The Little Match Girl in the Danish fable.
 As Jasmin approached, this woman beckoned to her with a smile, inviting her to buy a candle.
-Her distinctive arched stoop suggested osteoporosis, Jasmin thought, but with no access to medical care.
+Her arched stoop and gingerly movement suggested she was in pain, Jasmin thought, but with no access to medical care.

 Jasmin stopped and spoke with her.
 ‘Lola, how old are you?’
 In the Philippines, like in many of the poorer countries in the world - and unlike in many wealthier countries - increase in age brings increase in respect.
 ‘I don’t know’, she replied.
 ‘The last birthday I can remember was when I was 34.’
 I found myself wondering, silently, what happened when she was 34.
 Jasmin responded, ‘And here you are, still working hard to make a living under the heat of the sun.’